luxterful/luxterbot/README.md

 # botfriends coding challenge

-###### Job application by Lukas Bauer
+###### by Lukas Bauer

-This project is part of the coding challenge for my application at botfriends.
+This project is part of the coding challenge for botfriends.

-This project is setup as a Node monorepo and therefor it requires at least node version 7 and npm #TODO!
+This project is setup as a Node monorepo and therefor it requires at least npm version 7!

 # Things i would do after MVP is reached